-(1) A person to whom a notice is given under section 42(1) may notify the initiating party within 21 days of receiving the notice (the “prescribed period”) as to whether that person will, or will not, bargain for an industrial agreement.
+(1) A person to whom a notice is given under section 42(1) may notify the initiating party within 21 days of receiving the notice (the prescribed period) as to whether that person will, or will not, bargain for an industrial agreement.

 (2) The Commission may by order, on application by a person to whom a notice is given under section 42(1), extend by no more than 7 days the period within which that person may respond under subsection (1).